vitessio/website/content/en/docs/user-guides/vtexplain.md

 ## 1. Identify a SQL schema for tables in the statement

 In order to explain a statement, first identify the SQL schema for the tables that the statement will use.
-This includes tables that a query targets and ones that a DML statement modifies.
+This includes tables that a query targets and tables that a DML statement modifies.

 ### Example SQL Schema